 Jan Ellenberg, EMBL Germany, showed films from his lab showing cell mitosis in high resolution.
 The films are part of his groups work to understand the molecular mechanism of the nuclear division cycle in the intact living cell.

-During lunch and coffee breaks the participants could also visit a poster session presenting the platforms and facilities of SciLifeLab.
+During lunch and coffee breaks the participants could also visit a poster session presenting the platforms and units of SciLifeLab.
 “We have had a lot of visitors showing interest in our techniques and what we offer.
-I have made many new valuable contacts today”, said Hammou Ait Blal, KTH Royal Institute of Technology/SciLifeLab, who represented the Cell Profiling facility.
+I have made many new valuable contacts today”, said Hammou Ait Blal, KTH Royal Institute of Technology/SciLifeLab, who represented the Cell Profiling unit.

-The afternoon session comprised case studies of using the SciLifeLab Facilities.
-“Using the SciLifeLab facilities has been a prerequisite for our research.” said Thomas Helleday, Karolinska Institutet/SciLifeLab, who’s work on a new possible cancer drug was recently published in the journal Nature.
+The afternoon session comprised case studies of using the SciLifeLab Units.
+“Using the SciLifeLab units has been a prerequisite for our research.” said Thomas Helleday, Karolinska Institutet/SciLifeLab, who’s work on a new possible cancer drug was recently published in the journal Nature.
 “A medical company would not have been able to put efforts in such early research”.

 The case studies were followed by talks by Janet Thornton, EMBL UK, and Svante Pääbo, Max Planck Institute, Germany.
 Svante Pääbo talked about his research that has revealed that we all carry remains of DNA from Neanderthals, which shows that the modern human interbred with our extinct relatives.
 He also revealed that men, to a larger extent than women, contacts his lab claiming to be Neanderthals living today, wanting to donate DNA for his research.
 Women on the other hand more often contacts him and his colleagues claiming to be married to a Neandethal.
 Svante Pääbo got the biggest laugh of the day from the audience.